coatespt/cursor-twitter/SESSION_NOTES.md

 The non-graphical output is a series of clustered sets of Tweets that are about new subjects.
 There is not yet a graphical front end.

-# Lessons Learned and Etc
+# Lessons Learned and Etc.
+This section covers issues encountered and resolved, and lessons learned.

 ## Batch Size
 Was getting good results with batch size 25000.
 Shifted to batch size 12500 and got terrible results.
-- Many empty batches
-- Apparently broken batches where the were tweets but no clusters, etc. See TTD
-- Slow.
-Constant backups on busy word queues.

-I set it to 30,000 and those problems vanished and it was even faster than at 25000.
-At 25000 it was doing a little under 40,000/second and at 30,000 it's doing 44,000 and up.
+The problem was several things.
+For one, the interval between FCT recomputations of the partitioning data structure had accidentally been set to 0, so it was furiously recomputing as fast as it could.

+One symptom of this was excessive growth of the token queue.
+It was getting logged as something like 40m tokens.
+It normally should be 0 to 400, give or take.

-Therefore it seems that below a certain size batch, the time spent finding busywords and clustering lets the ingestion outrun the z-filtering, and throttling is doing its job.
+At first it seemed that below a certain size batch, the time spent finding busywords and clustering lets the ingestion outrun the z-filtering, and throttling is doing its job.

-But it's not clear why so many empty batches, and broken batches.
-Empty batches might mean that the Z scores are sensitive to the density in the counters.
-Tool few tokens in a batch might be affecting the variance too much, which (I think) would mean that fewer words reach the busyword level of Z.

-Suspect that this was caused by not enough tokens in the counters, resulting.
+More investigation showed that this was not the problem.

+One problem was that the allowed length of the busyword processor queues was too short.
+Even a slight slowness could cause the queue lengths to get too big resulting in throttling.
+The second problem was that the throttling was set to 20,000 ms. Crazy amount.
+That meant every one of the 25 busyword queues would fire off a 83ms sleep.

+Adjusting that value way down eliminated the problem.

+## 3pk's not mapped
+We were getting occasional messages that a 3pk could not be mapped to a value.

+The problem is, a token can qualify as a busy word and have it's count go to zero again and get removed from the mapping in the space of one batch if everthing lines up right.

+Every time that FCT computes a new partitioning datastructure, it tracks the number of tokens that have zero counts and removes them from the counter map it maintains.
+So it knows how many tokens become obsolete each time.
+It takes that number, multiplies by

+## Time v Time
 Note that reading the decahose faster isn't equivalent to reading the firehose because the relationship to wall clock time changes.
 A batch size of 25,000 is fifty seconds of the decahose, but only five seconds of the firehose.
 Need to quantify how this should affect the settings.